SMTP, STARTTLS and GDPR

 Short answer: no.

 The company has control over its own MUA and MTA and can ensure that the communication between them is secure.
-Between the MTAs, the SMTP protocol is used and is not secure by default but can be if both SMTP support the STARTTLS command (90% of emails going out of GMail are sent to servers not supporting STARTTLS).
+Between the MTAs, the SMTP protocol is used and is not secure by default but can be if both SMTP servers support the STARTTLS command (90 % of emails going out of GMail are sent to servers supporting STARTTLS).
 The company could refuse to send emails to an MTA that does not support STARTTLS and ask the user to provide an email address from a different provider (I haven’t seen any company do that so far).
 But then there’s the final part, between the user’s MUA and MTA.
 Nowadays, that part is probably secure, but that’s not certain and the company has no power over it.